SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - industrial destruction had large plane airframe design removed

 ### Romania
- -Expand the University of bucharest focus now continues when requirements are not met -
+ - Expand the University of bucharest focus now continues when requirements are not met

+### Germany
+ - Begin heavy water production now only requires Oslofjord and Telemark to be controlled by the axis  - reduced time taken to 160 days, Reduced boost to 1x 100% boost and costs 4 civs during the time.

 ### Le funny